Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Do not leave skin exposed in mosquito-heavy environments.

 The Yucatán Peninsula has a high UV index.
 Prevention: Apply High SPF reef-safe sunscreen, reapply often.
 Wear Wide-brimmed hats and Sunglasses.
-Stay hydrated with Bottled water.
-Seek shade during peak sun hours.
+Drink plenty of fluids with Bottled water.
+Stay in the shade when the sun is strongest.

 Hydrate frequently and use sun protection.